 Piston Rings

-Piston rings are the pieces of split rings that are mounted on a recess area of the piston.
+The pieces of split rings that mount on the piston’s recess area are known as piston rings.
 There are usually three piston rings in an engine.
-Sometimes the ring can be one, depending on the engine type.
+Occasionally the ring can be one, depending on the engine type.

 Piston Bearings

-The bearings are great piston parts that aid the effectiveness of the movement.
-It’s located at the points where the pivotal rotation occurs.
+The bearings are excellent piston parts that aid the effectiveness of the movement.
+The bearings are located at the points where the pivotal rotation occurs.
 These bearings are usually semicircular metal pieces that fit in the bores of these points.

 Piston Pin